FBakkensen/AIAssistedDevelopmentPromptsForBC/Research_BusinessCentral.md

 - For best practices: Cite specific Microsoft guides, blog posts, or official examples
 - Flag any conflicting information between sources and explain the recommended approach

+# Related information
-# If you discover related topics or source that could be relevant then include a section at the bottom of the document with topics for further research.
+Add a section of at the bottom of the documentation with suggestion for topics for further research